 I’m growing all kinds of plants, but one of my greatest loves is the Ficus Lyrata, the fiddle leaf fig. I’ve heard that some people have found these at big box hardware stores, but I had no luck.
 I ended up buying one online (really!) but eventually acquired two more at local nurseries Sloat Garden Center and Flowercraft.
 The one I got online is fine, but the ones from the nursery are much bigger, so I’d definitely recommend looking around locally, if you can.

-After just a few months, two of my trees needed trimming already, so I decided to try to propagate them from the cuttings.
-I tried a few variations:
+After just a few months, two of my trees needed trimming already, so I decided to try to propagate new plants from the cuttings.
+I have done this several times now, so I have updated this post with all the tips – get it? tips!

 The original tree where I cut off the top three leaves also looks great.
 There’s a good-sized bud forming!